New book documents historic woolsheds in Aotearoa New Zealand

 Monday 11 November 2024

 Woolsheds are ubiquitous in the New Zealand landscape and many people have fond memories of working and playing in them.
-But with the collapse of wool prices and the decline of the industry, many are now lie unused and in danger of being lost along with their histories.
+But with the collapse of wool prices and the decline of the industry, many now lie unused and in danger of being lost along with their histories.

 Dr Annette O’Sullivan and Jane Ussher MNZM

-Last updated: Tuesday 12 November 2024
+Last updated: Friday 15 November 2024

 This is what inspired Honorary Research Associate Dr Annette O’Sullivan to document woolsheds and their history before it was too late.
 Her book, Woolsheds: The historic shearing sheds of Aotearoa New Zealand, co-authored with esteemed photographer and Te Kunenga ki Pūrehuroa Massey University alumna Jane Ussher MNZM, takes readers to historic sheep stations in the North and South Islands and explores the rich histories of this key primary industry that are contained in their heritage woolsheds.